Sarina Wiegman: England Women

 In August 2020, The Football Association announced that Wiegman had signed a four-year contract and would take the job of manager of the England women's national football team, starting in September 2021, taking over from Phil Neville.
 Her appointment made her the first non-British permanent Lionesses manager.
 After Neville resigned before his tenure was over, Norwegian Hege Riise assumed the role on an interim basis in January 2021 until Wiegman could take over.
 Wiegman's first game in charge was an 8–0 win against North Macedonia to begin 2023 World Cup qualification.
 On 30 November 2021, Wiegman's England side set a new national record with a 20–0 win over Latvia during World Cup qualifying.
 The previous record was 13–0 against Hungary, set in 2005.
-The match was Wiegman's sixth in charge and maintained her 100% record with the Lionesses, outscoring their opponents 53–0 during that time.
+The match was Wiegman's sixth in charge and maintained her 100% record.
+England maintained the record throughout World Cup qualifying, winning all 10 matches and outscoring their opponents 80–0.

+The Lionesses claimed their first silverware of the Wiegman era at the inaugural Arnold Clark Cup, a friendly invitational tournament hosted by England and featuring four of the top 10 ranked nations.
+After draws with Canada and Spain, England beat Germany 3–1 at Molineux Stadium on the final matchday to claim the 2022 Arnold Clark Cup ahead of Spain on goal difference in what Wiegman called "a successful step towards the Euros" hosted by England later that year.